Prenuptial agreements UK: England and Wales law explained — and how Scotland and Northern Ireland differ

 Overly vague “fairness” clauses can also weaken the overall enforceability of the agreement.

-Example: A clause stating that one partner will receive “nothing under any circumstances” would likely be disregarded if it leaves them unable to meet basic needs at divorce.
+A clause stating that one partner will receive “nothing under any circumstances” would likely be disregarded if it leaves them unable to meet basic needs at divorce.

-The prenup cost UK varies depending on complexity and the level of legal support required.
+Prenup costs vary depending on complexity and the level of legal support required.

 - Straightforward agreements: typically £1,000–£5,000+ with a prenup solicitor.